 This means that the majority of people settle for a convenient route in their life that they aren’t happy about at all.
 Society, family, and friends often, unfortunately, push you to take that path and you end up being unhappy because of your 9-5 job.

 Of course, it isn’t easy to go against the rules, that’s why most people go to a university after high school and then start their ‘Dream Job’ only to notice that it doesn’t fulfill them at all.

 Finding your purpose in life is closely bound to finding your passion.

 Think for yourself what the ideal life looks like to you and picture yourself living it.
-Now you have to reverse engineer your vision, which basically means working your way backwards.
+Now you have to reverse engineer your vision, which basically means working your way backward.
 Think of ways how you can achieve that great dream life and then write down an exact plan.
-I can almost guarantee that your ultimate goals have something to do with money, health and freedom, because that’s what most humans seek.
+I can almost guarantee that your ultimate goals have something to do with money, health, and freedom because that’s what most humans seek.
 Ironically you won’t get rich by having a job and working for your boss, plus you lose valuable time and energy.

-So you have to reconsider: is it worth to give up my passion for drawing so I can start as a financial adviser next month?
-In the end we only regret the chances we didn’t take.
+So you have to reconsider: is it worth giving up my passion for drawing so I can start as a financial adviser next month?
+In the end, we only regret the chances we didn’t take.

 In today's day and age there are so many possibilities to earn money following your passion, so why limit yourself to simple tasks a robot will cover over the next years?